 United States of America (USA) celebrates its Independence on 4th July every year.
 United States will celebrate its 245th Independence Day in year 2021.

-Independence Day America
+Independence Day of America - 4th July

-The United States Independence Day is the most important national holidaythat commemorates the anniversary of American independencefrom Great Britain on 4th July 1776.
+Independence Day of America - The United States Independence Day is the most important national holidaythat commemorates the anniversary of American independencefrom Great Britain on 4th July 1776.
 A dynamic nation with vibrant people, the US claimed its independence from Britain on 4th July 1776 and a historical document was there by drafted.
 This annual event is marked by festivities ranging from fireworks, parades and carnivals to family gatherings, picnics and outdoor barbecues.

 Falling in mid-summer, the US Independence Day is symbolised by the American flag - citizens dressed up in red, white and blue, clothes with a flag pin, US flag drawn on cheeks and painted on nails.
 From hot dog eating contests to fireworksdisplay at night, and from dressing up patriotically to hosting barbecue party for family get together, the traditional celebrations of this major civic occasion are widespread throughout the country.

 Get into the parade spirit and show your support by watching the US Independence Day Parade that takes place before a street audience at 11:45 am in Washington D.C., on Constitution Avenue.
 The Fourth of July Parade is the main event of the day, involving bands and drums troops, armed forcesand specialty units, giant balloons, horsemen, drill teams, national dignitaries, delegates, and celebrity participants.
 Accompanied with flag-waving and clapping by thousands of spectators, the parade reflects immense patriotic feel and red white and blue celebration of America's birthday!